Manhunt underway for Michigan couple after 4-year-old child murdered

 Share Article

 SUMPTER TOWNSHIP, Mich.
-(WXYZ) - Sumpter Township police have released photos of a man and woman they say are wanted in the death of their 4-year-old daughter.
+(WXYZ) - Sumpter Township, Michigan police have released photos of a man and woman they say are wanted in the death of their 4-year-old daughter.

 According to police, they are searching for 24-year-old Candice Diaz and 28-year-old Brad Fields.